Adumu: Description

 The Adumu dance is characterized by a sequence of jumps performed by the dancers, who stand in a circle and alternately jump in the air while keeping their bodies as straight and upright as possible.
-In addition to wearing vividly colored shukas (clothes) and beaded jewelry, the dancers are typically clad in traditional Maasai costume.
+In addition to wearing vividly colored shúkàs (clothes) and beaded jewelry, the dancers are typically clad in traditional Maasai costume.
 Traditional Maasai songs and chants are also performed during the dance.

 The Maasai warriors who perform the Adumu dance are judged on the height of their jumps as well as the grace and dexterity of their moves.
 The dance is extremely competitive.
 The warriors' strength, agility, and endurance, as well as their bravery and heroism, are all displayed via their dance.

 Etymology

 There are a number of different interpretations provided by various sources, therefore the exact origin and etymology of the term "Adumu" are not totally known.
-The word "Adumu" is thought to have Maasai origins and is thought to be derived from the verb "dumu," which meaning "to jump" or "to leap."
+The word "Adumu" is thought to have Maasai origins and is thought to be derived from the verb "dumu," which means "to jump" or "to leap."
 According to this view, the word "Adumu" relates specifically to the jumping and leaping actions that are a key component of the dance.
 Another idea is that "Adumu" is a shortened version of the Maasai greeting "Aigus," which is occasionally used to signal the start of the dance.
 According to this view, the dance's name, "Adumu," refers to its ceremonial and ritualistic elements as well as its relationship to Maasai culture and custom.

 The dance itself is a significant component of Maasai culture and identity, and its name is well known both within and outside the Maasai community, despite the confusion surrounding the term's etymology.